What content strategy and technology will leading brands use in 2026?

 The TIFF stores metadata valuable for geographical images.

-Downsides of using TIFF
+Downsides of using TIF

 The unique aspects of TIFF are like a double-edged sword – sometimes being a rare file type brings issues.
 Here are a couple things that make TIFF difficult: